rahulstox/VEMO/README.md

 "Traditional text-based communication and follow-ups in business interactions are often inefficient, leading to miscommunication and lost opportunities.
 Existing video recording and sharing solutions either rely on third-party libraries, lack real-time engagement features, or are too complex for seamless integration into workflows.
 There is a need for a streamlined, high-quality video messaging platform that enables users to record, share, and manage videos effortlessly.
 Vemo aims to enhance business communication by providing real-time video recording, AI-powered summaries, collaboration tools, and instant sharing capabilities, improving outreach, engagement, and productivity."

-This aligns with Opal’s features and the challenges it solves.
+This aligns with Vemo’s features and the challenges it solves.

 ## Features